 See also:

-Note: in 10.3 this attribute was priv_lvl i.e. it contained an underscore instead of a hyphen.
+10.3 this attribute was priv_lvl i.e. it contained an underscore instead

 service = ppp protocol = ip {